 Purpose:

-Allows an object to be flushed from the metadata cache.
+Returns a corked persistent HDF5 object to the default metadata flush and eviction algorithm.

 Description:

-This function is used in cases where a programmer would like to take control over when particular metadata objects are flushed from the file's metadata cache.
+This function is used in cases where a programmer would like to control when particular persistent HDF5 objects are flushed from the file's metadata cache.
 A corked cache or object will never be flushed or evicted from the metadata cache.
 Instead, the programmer must manually perform flushes with H5Fflush() or H5Oflush().

 Note:

-Uncorking an HDF5 file identifier (obtained from H5Fopen() or H5Fcreate()) will uncork the file's entire metadata cache.

-Uncorking an object or file that is not corked has no effect and is not considered an error.
+HDF5 persistent objects include datasets, attributes, stored datatypes, and groups.
+Only hid_t identifiers that represent these objects can be passed to the function.

 This function does not apply to hid_t identifiers that represent property lists or dataspaces since those are not stored in the file.
 Attempting to cork either of these is considered an error.

+It is an error to pass an HDF5 file identifier (obtained from H5Fopen() or H5Fcreate()) to this function.
+Use H5Funcork() instead.

+Uncorking an object that is not corked is considered an error.
+The corked/uncorked state of an objected can be determined with H5Ois_corked().

+Individual objects can be uncorked with this function after the cache has been globally corked with H5Fcork().

-An object or file will be uncorked when closed.
+An object will be uncorked when closed by the user.

+All objects will be uncorked when the file is closed.

-A file or object will not necessarily be flushed as a part of the uncork process.
+An object will not necessarily be flushed as a part of the uncork process.

 Parameters:

 hid_t object_id IN: ID of object to be uncorked in the cache.

+(See the above notes for restrictions)

 Returns: